HandyOSS/HandyHost/README.md

 ## HandyHost

 HandyHost is a modern cryptocurrency "mining" software which allows you to monetize off-the-shelf hardware for passive income all while providing real utility to users versus just minting monies.
 Currently there are 3 main distributed-web utility blockchains that we implement within HandyHost.
-1. DVPN - DVPN (as the name suggests) is decentralized VPN.
+1. DVPN - Sentinel DVPN (as the name suggests) is decentralized VPN.
 You rent your extra bandwidth for $DVPN.
 In addition, the DVPN service allows resolution of Handshake (HNS) Top-Level-Domains, allowing your users to resolve the future.
 2. AKT - Akash is a decentralized server rental marketplace.
 Akash allows you to setup clusters of servers and rent them out, becoming a mini Amazon EC2.
 3. Sia - SiaCoin (SC) is a long established provider of distributed disk space.
 As a Sia Host, you rent out disk space and bandwidth for passive income.

 More of our tutorials and explainers about each service can be found on our [YouTube Channel](https://www.youtube.com/channel/UCo9mpJA4MHAf_iZYHDieADQ)

+### Supported Platforms
+Currently we have built HandyHost for Debian/Ubuntu (64-bit) and MacOS.
+We will have Windows support in the future.

 ### Installation (Ubuntu Desktop 64-bit)
 There is a compiled .deb package that can be found in Releases.
 There are many apt dependencies and thus you will have to install thru dpkg and apt like: